Dasbadman/azerothcore-highelf/README.md

 Mod to add High Elves as playable characters on Azeroth Core with support for mod-playerbots.

-By abracadaniel222.

 ## Goals

-I am not familiar with modding so the goals for this project were very simple and limited, allowing for quick feedback and a quick POC:
+The goals for this project are very simple and limited, allowing for quick feedback and a quick POC:

 1. Duplicate blood elf models into a new high elf race
 2. Copy everything else from humans (starting zone, mounts, reputation, quests, etc)